Samueelx/akan-name/README.md

 * Live server for seemless development
 ## Known Bugs
 Mis-calculation of the week's day.
+## TO DO
+- Resolve the current bug.
+- Add validation functionality.
 ## Technologies Used
 - HTML
 - CSS